Rytis-J/Dexcom-Follow/README.md

 # Dexcom-follow
-Having an issue with dexcom follow app?
-Or maybe you just want to get your dexcom data on your pc?!
-Get your live Dexcom data via email/live in your cmd prompt!
+Having an issue with your dexcom follow app?
+Or maybe you just want to get your dexcom data/recieve alerts on computer?!
+Get your live Dexcom data via email/live in your Command Prompt!

 # Setup
   If not installed, install Python 3, Git - https://www.python.org/downloads/ https://git-scm.com/book/en/v2/Getting-Started-Installing-Git